 - In a pot, combine chicken, carrots, peas, potatoes and celery.
 Add the chicken broth and boil for 15 minutes.
 Remove from heat, drain (reserving 1 and 3/4 cups chicken broth for filling) and set aside.

 - In a large sauce pan, cook onions in butter (over medium-heat) until soft and translucent.
 Stir in flour, salt, pepper and celery seed.
 Next, slowly stir in milk and the reserved 1 3/4 cup broth.
 Reduce temperature to medium low and simmer until thickened.
 Remove from heat and combine with the chicken, carrots, peas and celery mixture.

-- Remove pie crust from oven and turn oven down to 375°F. Place the chicken filling in the bottom crust.
-Cover with top crust, seal edges, and cut away excess dough.
+- Remove pie crust from oven and turn temperature down to 375°F. Place the chicken filling in the bottom crust.
+Cover with top crust, seal edges and cut away excess dough.
 Make several small slits in the top to allow steam to escape.

 - Bake for 25 to 30 minutes, or until golden brown.
 Cool for 10 minutes before serving.